galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 In `paramfit1.py` we create fake data with known slope and y-intercept.
 We then compute the maximum likelihood estimated slope and y-intercept for the fake data.
 Fill in lines ending with "?" and answer questions by putting your own comments in the code.

 1. Run the program `paramfit1.py` and plot the data.
-What is `npr.normal` used to do in line 21?
+What aspect of a real data set is `npr.normal` used to emulate?
+What assumption is made in the code that is key to the least squares approach?

-2. Read over the MLE derivation for the linear least squares analytical solution (above) and compute the slope and y-intercept for the fake data set.
-Plot the best fit solution on top of the data.
-What is the assumption that we made for the uncertainties on our fake data, and where in the code was it made?
+2. Read over the derivation for the linear least squares analytical solution (above) and add code to compute the estimated slope and y-intercept based on the fake data set.
+Plot the maximum likelihood ("best fit") solution on top of the data.

 3. For linear least squares fitting, we can obtain analytical formulae for the uncertainties on the slope and y-intercept estimates, which have been provided below.
+(See http://mathworld.wolfram.com/LeastSquaresFitting.html for the full derivation.)

 <img src="https://latex.codecogs.com/png.latex?\sigma_\alpha^2=\frac{\sum\left(y_i-\left(\alpha&space;x_i&plus;\beta\right)\right&space;)^2}{(N-2)\sum(x_i-\bar{x})^2}"/>

 <img src="https://latex.codecogs.com/png.latex?\sigma_\beta^2=\left(\frac{\sum\left(y_i-\left(\alpha&space;x_i&plus;\beta\right)\right)^2}{N-2}\right)&space;\left(\frac{1}{N}+\frac{\bar{x}}{\sum(x_i-\bar{x})^2}\right)"/>

-See http://mathworld.wolfram.com/LeastSquaresFitting.html for the full derivation.
-Compute the uncertainties for the slope and y-intercept analytically.
+Add code to compute the uncertainties for the slope and y-intercept analytically.
 Which parameter has larger fractional uncertainty?

 Read up on `np.polyfit`: http://docs.scipy.org/doc/numpy/reference/generated/numpy.polyfit.html